 Author Rachel Linden Interview is here!
-Rachel latest novel The Magic of Lemon Drop Pie is out now and I’m so excited.
-As soon as I read the blurb and saw the cover I knew I needed to come chat without!
+Rachel’s latest novel, The Magic of Lemon Drop Pie, is out now, and I’m so excited.
+As soon as I read the blurb and saw the cover, I knew I needed to come chat without it!

 The cover of this book is amazing!
 Were you involved in the design process?

 I was involved, and I ADORE this cover!
 I want a dress that matches the cover.
 J Lots of people are involved in the process of a cover design.
 My agent, editor, my publisher’s sales team, and the cover designer and I all collaborated and went back and forth a bunch of times to get the cover just right!